cmstead/chrisstead.net/source/_posts/2026-07-30-the-case-for-paired-prompting.md

 - PR reviews become the first human review
 - Team members become consumers instead of collaborators

-**Do something with this to flesh it out and improve it** This is to say, though the thinking is done with a second perspective, many of the key benefits that come with pair programming are lost or turned into asynchronous behaviors involving humans after the fact.
-**It just needs to close out a short section so give it a solid close**
+Although Ai provides a second perspective while developing, the key human aspects of pair programming are lost or obscured.
+Human review happens late, the decision process is not distributed across the team, and knowledge is not shared through human interaction.
+All of this leads to a team who less equipped to collaborate on solutions and deliver working software smoothly and quickly.
+Ultimately people end up prompting AI in isolation with reduced human support.

-## Enter Pair Prompting
+## Enter Paired Prompting

-- Why pair prompting?
-    - prompting is design - in pair prompting, design happens together
-        - defining requirements
-        - exploring alternatives
-        - discussing tradeoffs
-        - defining tests
-        - defining constraints
-        - deciding architecture
-        - deciding what not to build
-    - design happens together
-    - review happens together
-    - knowledge is shared
+Paired prompting is the practice of two developers working at a single computer together, engaging an AI system to augment pair programming practices.
+Rather than replacing pair programming, AI provides support for mechanical development practices, while leaving humans responsible for design and delivery.

+If we consider tests to be the facilitating medium for discussion and design in an XP environment without AI, prompts would be the post-AI analog.
+I propose that the new paradigm when using AI in an XP work environment is paired prompting.
+Paired prompting is the practice of two developers working at the same machine at the same time, interacting not only with the problem, but also with the AI.

+In paired prompting two people define requirements, explore alternatives, discuss tradeoffs and more while augmenting the work with AI chat or a coding agent.
+This brings back the good that comes with classic pair programming and emphasizes the thinking work like design and review that humans do best.
+In the end, knowledge is shared, decision processes become transparent and collective ownership is restored.

 ## The Process

-- What does the process look like, then?
+When working in a paired prompting environment, the process that used to involve only humans gets a third element folded in.
+Now the process we would follow looks like this:

+Humans:
-    1. Discuss the problem together.
+1. Discuss the problem together
-    2. Refine the prompt until both developers agree.
+2. Refine the prompt until both developers agree
-    3. Review the AI's proposed implementation.
+3. Review the AI's proposed implementation
-    4. Challenge assumptions and refine the design.
+4. Challenge assumptions and refine the design

+Agent/Humans:
-    5. Generate implementation.
+5. Generate implementation
-    6. Generate tests.
+6. Generate tests

+Humans:
-    7. Run tests together.
+7. Run tests together
-    8. Review and refactor together.
+8. Review and refactor together
-    9. Commit with shared understanding.
+9. Commit with shared understanding

+By following this playbook, humans once again become centered in the process and focus their energy making decisions together.
+Systems are designed together.
+Prompting becomes the facilitating mechanism for human interaction.
+In the end the team is enriched by the process.

 ## Conclusion

-- Summary
-    - XP principles still apply
-    - Pair prompting holds to the spirit of pair programming
-    - Pair prompting can be thorough and garner real knowledge transfer
+If we look back at XP history, we can see that the principles that were once in place still apply.
+Humans are still central to the development process and the team requires human support.
+By leaning into paired prompting we lean into the history of pair programming.
+By using paired prompting, we can have a rich and thorough practice that supports human developers which garners real knowledge transfer.
+Design decisions are made together, review is done in tandem.
+With AI in the mix, we can speed the process of mechanical delivery, increasing the amount of time dedicated to higher level thinking and decision making.